 nearby widgets and see their field values.
 If you are trying to debug a layout

-issue, then the Widget layer’s tree may be insufficiently detailed.
+issue, then the Widget layer’s tree might be insufficiently detailed.
 In that

 case, click the Render Tree tab to view the render tree corresponding to the

 same location in the tree.
 When debugging layout issues, the key fields to look

 constraints fields.
 The constraints flow down the tree,

 For a more complete demonstration of the inspector, see the DartConf 2018 talk.